abdullahgarcia/kubernetes-for-soc/README.md

 This intricate balancing act between staying current with evolving technologies and maintaining robust security measures within a constrained timeframe underscores the pivotal role of SOC analysts in today's dynamic and high-stakes cybersecurity landscape.

-To alleviate this burden, the **"kubernetes-for-soc"** aims to fast-track the learning curve for SOC analysts by enabling them to swiftly grasp the essential concepts and knowledge necessary to perform their critical duties.
+To alleviate this burden, **kubernetes-for-soc** aims to fast-track the learning curve for SOC analysts by enabling them to swiftly grasp the essential concepts and knowledge necessary to perform their critical duties.

 ## This Is **Not**